ValHyCon

 projects

 ValHyCon (Interregional Connecting and Upscaling Hydrogen Valleys) is an Interreg North-West Europe project that addresses a key bottleneck in Europe’s hydrogen transition: moving from fragmented, locally focused hydrogen valleys towards a coherent, large-scale and interconnected hydrogen ecosystem.
-The project brings together leading hydrogen valley initiatives across North-West Europe to strengthen mutual learning, develop concrete upscaling and interconnection scenarios, and deliver a joint Hydrogen Implementation Strategy for the 2030–2040 period.
+While numerous regional hydrogen valleys have emerged across Europe, many remain isolated initiatives with limited coordination, shared planning, or integration across borders.
+ValHyCon aims to overcome these barriers by bringing together leading hydrogen valley initiatives across North-West Europe to strengthen mutual learning, develop concrete upscaling and interconnection scenarios, and deliver a joint Hydrogen Implementation Strategy for the 2030–2040 period.

 Prof. Dr. Bradley P. Ladewig